dawngraham/timebanks/README.md

 The best model for ALL timebanks explained 54.3% of the variability in the data, relative to a model with no predictors.
 The model predicted that the average number of daily exchanges would increase with:

 - more requests
+- fewer offers
 - more hours per exchange
 - a phone number being listed
-- higher offer to request ratio
-- higher percentage of categories with requests
+- higher word count for notes

 #### Model for ACTIVE Timebanks only
 The best model for ACTIVE timebanks explained 39.8% of the variability in the data, relative to a model with no predictors.
 The model predicted that the average number of daily exchanges would increase with:

+- fewer Facebook likes
 - more Facebook followers
 - more requests
+- fewer offers
 - a sponsor being listed

 ## Summary